-- Name of patient Member ID - Phone number - The drug name for which benefit coverage has been denied - Brief description of why the claimant disagrees with the initial adverse benefit determination - Any additional information that may be relevant to the appeal, including prescriber statements/letters, bills or any other documents
+- Brief description of why the claimant disagrees with the initial adverse benefit determination - Any additional information that may be relevant to the appeal, including prescriber statements/letters, bills or any other documents

 Clinical appeal requests: Express Scripts Attn: Clinical Appeals Department, PO Box 66588, St Louis, MO 63166-6588.
 Fax 1 877-852-4070.